Magento 2: Models, Resource Models and Collections in 2026

 • The \Magento\Framework\DB\Adapter\Pdo\Mysql object is created in the Magento\Framework\Model\ResourceModel\Type\Db\Pdo\Mysql class in the protected method getDbConnectionClassName():

-It’s called in the protected method getDbConnectionInstance() which is called in public method getConnection().
+It’s called in the protected method getDbConnectionInstance(), which is called in the public method getConnection().

 • The global configuration file app/etc/di.xml contains a preference: